KaiHotz/react-formik-ui/README.md

 ```

 ### Form validatios
-To validate your form fields, the use of [Yup](https://github.com/jquense/yup) is recommended.
+To validate the form fields, the use of [Yup](https://github.com/jquense/yup) is recommended.

 ```sh
 npm install --save yup